6.2. Function Documentation#

 Suppose that the specifier writes the following specification:

-(** returns a list *)
+(** Returns a list. *)

 val reverse : 'a list -> 'a list